retrogamecorps/s30-add-on-pack/README.md

 This pack also includes updated emulators (RetroArch cores) with pre-configured screen settings and ideal aspect ratios for emulation accuracy.

 This add-on pack assumes that you have already backed up the stock SD card that came with your device.
 The user accepts all responsibility for exploded microSD cards or S30 devices.

-<b>To download, click on the green "Code" button at the top-right of this page, and then select "Download Zip".</b>

 <b>PocketGo S30 Starter Guide</b>, which includes accepted game file types and a video walkthrough: https://retrogamecorps.com/2021/01/08/pocketgo-s30-starter-guide/